CEO AND EXECUTIVE MANAGEMENT

 Warrants to the sellers of the shares in Delinquent

 The board of directors of MAG Interactive resolved, on a board meeting held on 27 September 2017, in accordance with the authorisation given by the extraordinary general meeting held on 28 February 2017, to issue 144,375 warrants to some of the sellers of the shares in Delinquent (David Bishop, David Amor and Chris Lee).
-David Amor and David Bishop are employed by Delinquent.
+David Amor and David Bishop are employed by the group company MAG Games Limited. (previously Delinquent).
 The subscription period for the warrants is 1 July 2020 to 30 September 2020.
 Other terms and conditions are the same as for the warrants to employees as described above.